javalikescript/luaclibs/README.md

 git submodule update --init --recursive
 ```

-The OpenSSL, JPEG and EXIF libraries need to be configured prior the build.
+The OpenSSL, Expat, JPEG and EXIF libraries need to be configured prior the build.

+Some dependent modules are retrieved using wget without checking the certificate, it is recommended to download these dependencies manually using an up-to-date browser.

 ## How to build?